 By appointment only.
 To reserve your spot, call the Safe Kids office at 859-323-1153.

-The Safe Kids Car Seat Inspection Station at Imani Family Life Center will be held on the last Thursday of the months of April-October from 4 p.m. to 6 p.m., located at 1555 Georgetown Road.
+The Safe Kids Car Seat Inspection Station at Imani Family Life Center will be held on the last Thursday of the month from 3 p.m. to 5 p.m., located at 1555 Georgetown Road.
 Click here to view the flyer.

 Safe Kids Fayette County meets on the first Wednesday of each month from 12:30-1:30 p.m. at Cardinal Hill Rehabilitation Hospital Center of Learning, located at 2050 Versailles Road.
 Meetings are open to anyone interested in our mission to protect children from unintentional injuries.
 Join us!